garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 stars.n<-stars.n[order(stars.n, decreasing = TRUE)]
 {% endhighlight %}

-This code gets the information about the stars that are in the database and the number of observations for each one of them.
+This code extracts the information about the stars that are in the database and the number of observations for each one of them.
-From there you could extract information about your favourite star.
+From there you could find information about your favorite star.
+{: style="text-align: justify"}

-In this example, I am just going to get the information about *KIC 8462852*, to do that I just need to find and download the files in the dtabase that correspond to observations of Tabby:
+In this post, I'll use *KIC 8462852* as an example.
+To do that, I just need to find and download the files in the database that correspond to observations of *KIC 8462852* (aka Tabby's):
+{: style="text-align: justify"}

 {% highlight r %}
 tabby <- files[grep("8462852", files$V3),]